Bob Marley: Family

-Marley also has three notable grandchildren, musician Skip Marley, American football player Nico Marley, and model Selah Marley.
+Marley had several notable grandchildren, including musicians Skip Marley and YG Marley, American football player Nico Marley, model Selah Marley, and filmmaker Donisha Prendergast.

-Association football
+Football

-Aside from music, association football played a major role throughout his life.
-As well as playing the game, in parking lots, fields, and even inside recording studios, growing up he followed the Brazilian club Santos and its star player Pelé and was also a supporter of English football club Tottenham Hotspur and Argentine midfielder Ossie Ardiles, who played for the club from 1978 for a decade.

-Marley surrounded himself with people from the sport, and in the 1970s made the Jamaican international footballer Allan "Skill" Cole his tour manager.
-He told a journalist, "If you want to get to know me, you will have to play football against me and the Wailers."
+Aside from music, football (soccer) played a major role throughout Marley's life.
+As well as playing the game, in parking lots, fields, and even inside recording studios, Marley followed the Brazilian club Santos and its star player Pelé growing up, and was also a supporter of English football club Tottenham Hotspur and Argentine midfielder Ossie Ardiles, who played for the club for a decade beginning in 1978.
+Marley surrounded himself with people from the sport, and in the 1970s, made the Jamaican international footballer Allan "Skill" Cole his tour manager.
+Marley told a journalist, "If you want to get to know me, you will have to play football against me and the Wailers."

+Automobiles

+Two of the cars that Marley owned were BMWs, a 1602 and then an BMW 2500.
+He purchased these because of the name.
+Marley said BMW stood for Bob Marley and the Wailers.